jliscar6591/Did-You-Know/README.md

-# Did-You-Know
+# Outtakes
-An application to fuel your behind the scenes and gag reel knowledge about your favorite movies

-DYK- ???Did You Know??
-App

-Team DYK Team members
+## Team Outtakes Team members

-John Liscar, MubinAkhawala, Scott Hunter, Taylor Hampton
+John Liscar, Mubin Akhawala, Scott Hunter, Taylor Hampton

-DYK is the ultimate for movies lovers who love to laugh.
-The DYK app  brings together all the best in movie bloopers ,  gag reels and fast facts for your favorite flicks all in one place.
+Outtakes is the ultimate for blooper lovers who love to laugh.
+Outtakes brings together all the best in bloopers, gag reels and fast facts for your favorite movies, tv shows, concerts, etc. all in one place.

-You’ll laugh for hours watching gag reels from the top movies in Hollywood.

 Love movie trivia?
-DYK will test your movie chops putting you in the know of on hidden  little known facts about your movies.
+Outtakes will test your movie chops putting you in the know of on hidden/little known facts about your movies.

 APIs to be used